17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 The combination of classic Greek murals with Art Deco architecture is dubbed “Greco Deco” by the Latchis Theater website, and its one-of-a-kind aesthetic makes the Latchis one of those rare places that can only be fully appreciated in person.

-The Latchis plays current films from popular blockbusters to smaller indie affairs and acts as a venue for live events.
+The Latchis hosts current films, from popular blockbusters to smaller indie films, and serves as a venue for live events.
 The space can also be rented out for private events.w

 Venture Over to Madam Sherri Forest in Chesterfield, NH